-Development Plan Objectives & Policy Likely to improve No likely interaction Neutral interaction Uncertain interaction Potential conflict likely to be mitigated L1 Probable Conflict unlikely to be mitigated Objective TM08 - To facilitate improved access to Rosslare Europort and promote integrated access arrangement in accordance with Guidelines for Accessible Maritime Passenger Transport (Department of Transport, March 2010).
-PH1, MA2 S3 All other SEOs Objective TM09 - To promote the integration of road, rail and maritime services in accordance with the trans-European combined transport network.
-PH1, MA2 S3 All other SEOs Objective TM10 - To encourage the development of coastal tourism such as water sports and water related events subject to the compliance with the Coastal Zone Management objectives contained in Chapter 13, normal planning and environmental criteria and the development management standards contained in Chapter 18.
-PH1, MA2 S3 AC2 B1, B2, B3, B4, PH2, S1, S2, S4, W1, W2, W3, AC1, AC3, MA1,C1, L1 Objective TM11 - To prohibit tourism development which would significantly diminish the amenity and economic value of the County's coastline.
-B1, B4, PH2, S3, MA1, MA2 B2, B3, PH1, S1, S2, S4, W1, W2, W3, AC1, AC2, AC3, Objective TM12 - To promote the development of marine leisure and recreation clusters at appropriate locations along the County's coastline subject to compliance with the Coastal Zone Management objectives contained in Chapter 13, normal planning and environmental criteria and the development management standards contained in Chapter 18.
-PH1, MA2 S3 AC2 B1, B2, B3, B4, PH2, S1, S2, S4, W1, W2, W3, AC1, AC3, MA1,C1,
+Development Plan Objectives & Policy Wexford Tourist Board, the Arts Council and other relevant bodies including National Parks and Wildlife to promote and maximise the tourism potential of Wexford, while ensuring the protection of the natural, cultural and built heritage of the area.
+Likely to improve No likely interaction Neutral interaction Uncertain interaction Potential conflict likely to be mitigated Probable Conflict unlikely to be mitigated Objective TM04 - To develop and maximise the tourism potential of Wexford by facilitating the expansion of existing and the provision of new sustainable tourism products, facilities and infrastructure while ensuring the protection of the environment and subject to compliance with normal planning and environmental criteria and the development management standards contained in Chapter 18.
+PH1, MA2, S3, AC2, B1, B2, B3, B4, PH2, S1, S2, S4, W1, W2, AC1, AC3, MA1,C1, L1 Objective TM05 - To support tourism product clustering with other sites and attractions in the South-East Region PH1, MA2, AC1 S3, AC2, B1, B2, B3, B4, PH2, S1, S2, S4, W1, W2, AC3, MA1,C1, L1 TM 06 - To support the development of conferencing facilities in appropriate locations as a means of attracting business and tourism subject to compliance with normal planning and environmental criteria and the development management standards contained in Chapter 18.
+PH1, MA2, AC1 S3, AC2, B1, B2, B3, B4, PH2, S1, S2, S4, W1, W2, AC3,